reactor/reactor-addons/README.md

 Bridge to RxJava 1 or 2 Observable, Completable, Flowable, Single, Maybe, Scheduler, and also SWT Scheduler, Akka Scheduler ...

-# reactor-logback

-Logback support over asynchronous Reactor Core Processors.

 # reactor-extra

-Extra operations for Flux including mathematical operations to compute sum, average, min or max from numerical sources.
+Extra operations and processors for Reactor Core including mathematical operations to compute sum, average, min or max from numerical sources.

-# Contributing an Addon
+# Contributing an Add-on

 ### Build instructions